Ci Cd Architecture Diagram

 Version control systems, such as Git, allow developers to track and manage changes to source code files.
 This helps to ensure that changes are made in a safe and controlled manner, and that older versions of the code can be restored if necessary.

-See also Github Ci Cd Tutorial
+See also Team City Ci Cd

 Build tools, such as Jenkins or Bamboo, can be used to automate the build and deployment process.
 This helps to reduce the time and effort required to get new features and updates into production.